 Anyone who bought milk after 2003 can be compensated under the terms of a class action lawsuit.

-Individuals who bought milk after 2003 in 15 states and the District of Columbia may be entitled to receive compensation due to a class action settlement; the deadline to submit a claim passed on 31 January 2017.
+Individuals who bought milk after 2003 in 15 states and the District of Columbia might be entitled to receive compensation due to a class action settlement.

-Residents of most states are not part of the class eligible to be compensated under this settlement.
+The deadline to submit a claim passed on 31 January 2017, and residents of most states were not part of the class that was eligible to be compensated under this settlement.

 In September 2016, social media users began circulating links to a web site (BoughtMilk.com) and asserting that anyone who had purchased milk after the year 2003 was eligible to participate in a class action lawsuit.
 As reported at the time, a settlement had been reached in an anti-trust class-action suit accusing dairy producers of artificially boosting milk prices:

 Major United States dairy producers will pay $52 million to settle an antitrust class-action lawsuit accusing them of slaughtering more than 500,000 cows to reduce milk supply and inflate prices.

 “This cow-killing program exploited both the animals and the consumers, and resulted in the early deaths of half a million cows,” attorney Cheryl Leahy told The Huffington Post in an email.
 Leahy is general counsel for Compassion Over Killing, an animal protection group that spearheaded the suit … Class action firm Hagens Berman Sobol Shapiro LLP filed the suit in 2011 on behalf of dairy consumers, against dairy lobbying group National Milk Producers Federation and industry cooperatives Dairy Farmers of America, Land O’ Lakes, DairyLea Cooperative and Agrimark.